SakshiPriya-a/Resume-Parser/README.md

 Navigate to the project directory

-Install all the required libraries (just run pip install -r /path/to/requirements.txt)
+Install all the required libraries

 Provide your Open AI API key in the .yaml file